 or via email at firstname.lastname@example.org

 Sometimes things happen at home, large or small, which can affect your child and it can often impact on them.
 It is important to us that we are aware of these issues and we will do our very best to support you in any way you can.
-If we are unable to give you the support needed, we can discuss your concerns with other professionals who may be able to support you, such as Bereavement Counsellors, the School Nurse, Family Support Workers and many more.
+If we are unable to give you the support needed, we can discuss your concerns with other professionals who may be able to support you, such as Bereavement Counsellors, the School Nurse, Targeted Support Practitioner and many more.

 As part of our Pastoral Care support, in each school, we have the benefit of an ELSA (Emotional Literacy Support Assistant) who is trained to help children with any emotional support.
 Where members of staff feel that a child needs additional support to develop their emotional intelligence or resilience, we would discuss this with the parent and may offer them sessions with our ELSA.
 They can support children with the following: